Create an application gateway with an internal load balancer (ILB)

 This step creates the front-end IP configuration called "fipconfig01" and associates it with a private IP from the current virtual network subnet.

-$listener = New-AzureRmApplicationGatewayHttpListener -Name listener01 -Protocol Http -FrontendIPConfiguration $fipconfig -FrontendPort $fp
+$listener = New-AzApplicationGatewayHttpListener -Name listener01 -Protocol Http -FrontendIPConfiguration $fipconfig -FrontendPort $fp

 This step creates the listener called "listener01" and associates the front-end port to the front-end IP configuration.

-$rule = New-AzureRmApplicationGatewayRequestRoutingRule -Name rule01 -RuleType Basic -BackendHttpSettings $poolSetting -HttpListener $listener -BackendAddressPool $pool
+$rule = New-AzApplicationGatewayRequestRoutingRule -Name rule01 -RuleType Basic -BackendHttpSettings $poolSetting -HttpListener $listener -BackendAddressPool $pool

 This step creates the load balancer routing rule called "rule01" that configures the load balancer behavior.

-$sku = New-AzureRmApplicationGatewaySku -Name Standard_Small -Tier Standard -Capacity 2
+$sku = New-AzApplicationGatewaySku -Name Standard_Small -Tier Standard -Capacity 2

 This step configures the instance size of the application gateway.

-The default value for InstanceCount is 2, with a maximum value of 10.
-The default value for GatewaySize is Medium.
-You can choose between Standard_Small, Standard_Medium, and Standard_Large.
+The default value for Capacity is 2.
+For Sku Name, you can choose between Standard_Small, Standard_Medium, and Standard_Large.

 Create an application gateway by using New-AzureApplicationGateway